Top 12 Programming Skills to Put on Your Resume

 How to Improve AWS Skills

-1. Learn AWS Core Services: Start with fundamental services like Amazon EC2, S3, RDS, and Lambda.
-The AWS Getting Started Resource Center provides tutorials and guides.
+1. Learn Core Services: Start with EC2, S3, RDS, IAM, and Lambda.
+Understand when to choose each.

 How to Display AWS Skills on Your Resume